corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 To create your permissioned network takes several steps:

 1. Generate the PKI
-2. Start Identity Manager service
+2. Start the Identity Manager Service
-3. Register the Notary with the Identity Manager
+3. Register the Notary with the Identity Manager Service
 4. Sign the notary's identity
 5. Set initial network parameters
 6. Start the Network Map service